daisyKim12/TIL/Data_Structure/lecture2_stack.md

 # Stack

 ## What is a Stack
 Stack is a linear data structure that follows a order called LIFO.
 LIFO is short for last-in-first-out, meaning element inside a Stack can be accessed from only one direction.
-Only a pointer that points the top element is accessable
+Only a pointer that points the top element is accessable.

 ## Implementing a Stack in C
 There are various ways to implement a Stack.